-After Jerome's mines closed in 1953 the population dwindled to less than 100.
-Slowly artists and free spirits moved in.
-They were seeking cheap housing and beautiful 180-degree views of the surrounding Verde Valley.
-In 1967, the town was designated as a National Historic District.
-Today about 500 people call Jerome home and welcome visitors with small town warmth.
+After Jerome’s underground mines closed in 1953 the population dwindled to less than 100.
+Slowly artists and free spirits moved into the abandoned town.
+This eclectic bunch was seeking cheap housing and beautiful 180-degree views of the surrounding Verde Valley.

-1. Jerome Historic State Park and Douglas Mansion
+1. Jerome State Historic Park and Douglas Mansion

-A visit to the Jerome Historic State Park and Douglas Mansion gives a lot of historical background about the town.
-Stopping here firs will make your time in Jerome more meaningful and interesting.
+A visit to Jerome State Historic Park and Douglas Mansion gives a lot of historical background about the town.
+Stop at this Arizona State Park first to make your time in Jerome more meaningful and interesting.
+Plan to spend about an hour or two exploring Douglas Mansion.

-The wealthy Douglas family, which once owned the town's copper mines, built the mansion in 1916.
+The wealthy Douglas family, which owned the town’s copper mines, built the mansion in 1916.
 The home opened as a museum and center of the Jerome Historic State Park in 1965.
 This helped establish the town as a tourist destination.

 2. Ghost Town Tours